Celles, Houyet

 It is a member of the heritage group Les Plus Beaux Villages de Wallonie ("The Most Beautiful Villages of Wallonia").

-It is served by Gendron-Celles railway station, located several kilometres south-west of the village centre, next to the river Lesse.
+It is served by Gendron-Celles railway station, located several kilometres southwest of the village centre, next to the river Lesse.

 The Château de Vêves is near the village.

-It was one of the farthest points that the Wehrmacht advanced during the Battle of the Bulge (December 1944) in World War II, which is commemorated by a preserved Panther tank.
+It was one of the furthest points that the Wehrmacht advanced during the Battle of the Bulge (December 1944) in World War II, which is commemorated by a preserved Panther tank.